jfo/blog/source/posts/sild-save-the-environment.md

 ---
-title: Sild16 save the environment
+title: Sild - save the environment
 layout: post
+date: 2016-07-16
+tags: rc
 ---

 A lot of refactoring, and makefiling, and shuffling things around in the last